 These discipline strategies are explained below, along with some ways that you can change them to suit the development and understanding of your child with ASD.

-Praise is when you tell your child what you like about his behaviour.
-When your child gets praise for behaving well, he’s likely to want to keep behaving well.
+Praise is when you tell your child what you like about their behaviour.
+When your child gets praise for behaving well, your child is likely to want to keep behaving well.

 Descriptive praise is when you tell your child exactly what it is that you like.
 It’s best for encouraging good behaviour – for example, ‘Thank you for staying calm when you didn’t win the game’.

 Many children with ASD enjoy praise and want to behave well again to get praise.
 But some children with ASD don’t respond to praise.
-If your child tends to withdraw from other people she might not be motivated to do things to please others.
-Or if your child doesn’t have much language she might not understand the positive words you’re using.
+If your child tends to withdraw from other people, your child might not be motivated to do things to please others.
+Or if your child doesn’t have much language your child might not understand the positive words you’re using.

 You can help your child with ASD learn to respond to praise.
-At first you might need to add something to help your child link positive words with the things he likes doing.
+At first you might need to add something to help your child link positive words with things your child likes.
 This could be something to play with or an activity.
 After a while, your child might eventually enjoy the praise on its own.